stakingstark/mvp/README.md

 ### Starknet Foundry version

-To ensure the proper functioning of the tests on scaffold-stark, your Starknet Foundry version must be 0.31.0.
+To ensure the proper functioning, your Starknet Foundry version must be 0.31.0.
 To accomplish this, first check your Starknet Foundry version:

 ```sh
 snforge --version